Brazilian Beauty Erika Gray Goes Topless For Steamy Instagram Post

 Gray has been rapidly growing her stature in a crowded field of Instagram models who share racy snaps and compete for clicks — and for endorsement deals.
 Gray has done a series of sponsored posts and has endorsement deals with a number of fashion and swimwear companies.
 In fact, she has only a scant few posts that aren’t sponsored in one way or another.

 The Brazilian has garnered attention outside of Instagram as well, with many celebrity news sites picking up on the raciest of shots that she shares.
-Gray also got a major boost a couple of years ago when she was featured in Barstool Sports for a section called “Wake Up with Erika Gray,” which led to a big boost in followers.
+Gray also got a major boost a couple of years ago when she was featured in Barstool Sports for a section called “Wake Up with Erika Gray,” which led to a large increase in followers.

-Gray makes sure there’s a lot to keep her fans interested, posting frequent shots of herself modeling frame-hugging dresses and barely there bikinis.
+Gray makes sure there’s a lot to keep her fans interested, posting frequent shots of herself modeling frame-hugging dresses and barely-there bikinis.
 In one recent shot, Erika donned some very revealing black lingerie, another one of her sponsored posts.

 Erika Gray also uses her Instagram page to give fans a glimpse of her private life, sharing pictures from her journeys across the globe.